encord-team/encord-client-python/docs/source/tutorials/datasets/creating_dataset_api_keys.rst

 Creating a dataset API key
 ==========================

-Via the |product| you can create a dataset API key.
+Via the |product| you can create a dataset-specific API key.
-The API is one way to :ref:`authentication:Authenticate with Encord`.
+The API key is one way to :ref:`authentication:Authenticate with Encord`.
 You need to provide the ``dataset_hash`` which uniquely identifies a dataset (see, e.g., the :ref:`tutorials/datasets/listing_existing_datasets:Listing existing datasets` to get such hash).
-This capability is available to only the Admin of a dataset.
 If you haven't created a dataset already, you can have a look at :ref:`tutorials/datasets/creating_a_dataset:Creating a Dataset`.